Veer119238738738273/CS4337_Project-1/devlog.md

 2) the remaining characters that were not part of the integer.
 The reason why I need this is so that I can parse number literals anywhere in a prefix expression.
 Later evaluators will chain by passing along the leftover characters.

+#10.21.2025 Time 10:10 AM
+I got an error with my files "system error: no such file or directory; rkt_err=3" even though it is in my directory so now I have to figure that out since I cant run my code unless this is fixed.